Quasi-Cyclic Stern Proof of Knowledge: Parameters and Resulting Sizes

 \section{Parameters and Resulting Sizes}

-The system parameters $(n,k,w,s,\delta)$ must be such that all known attacks cost more than $2^\lambda$ elementary operations where $\lambda$ is the security parameter.
-Applying the attacks below provides the parameters given in Table~\ref{tab:param}.
-The table also provides a comparison with other schemes rescaled to offer the same security.
+The protocol described in Figure~\ref{fig:sd-structured2} can be turned into a signature using the Fiat-Shamir transform \cite{FS, DPJS96, ExtendedFS, ExtendedFS2, EPRINT:AttFehKlo21}.
+Hereafter, we discuss the choice of our parameters and compare our protocol with existing schemes.

-\textbf{Decoding attack.} We consider the BJMM generic decoder \cite{BJMM12} with estimates from \cite{HS13}.
-The parameters $(n,k,w)$ will be chosen such that decoding $w$ errors in a binary quasi-cyclic $[n,k]$ code costs at least $2^\lambda$.
-The attacker has access to $N=sk$ syndromes (the $k$ rotations of the $s$ public keys) and is successful by decoding only one of them.
-As shown in \cite{Sen11}, this multiple targets attack reduces the complexity by a factor $\sqrt{N}$.
-This factor is taken into account in Table~\ref{tab:param}.
+\textbf{Decoding attack.} We consider the BJMM generic decoder~\cite{BJMM12} with estimates from \cite{HS13}.
+The parameters $(n,k,w)$ are chosen such that decoding $w$ errors in a binary quasi-cyclic $[n,k]$ code costs at least $2^\lambda$.
+The attacker has access to $N=sk$ syndromes ($k$ rotations of $s$ public keys) and is successful by decoding only one of them.
+As shown in \cite{Sen11}, this multiple targets attack reduces the complexity by a factor at most $\sqrt{N}$.

 \textbf{Soundness error.} Following \cite{AGS11}, for given $(n,k,w)$, solving $\DSD(n,k,w,\alpha)$ provides a solution to $\QCSD(n,k,w)$ with probability $1-\varepsilon(\alpha)$ where $\varepsilon(\alpha)\approx{n\choose w}^{\alpha-1}/2^{(n-k)(\alpha-2)}$.
-The soundness error for one iteration cannot exceed $\pi^*=\frac{sk+\alpha^*-1}{2sk}$ where $\alpha^*$ is the largest integer such that $\varepsilon(\alpha^*)\le2^{-\lambda}$.
-The soundness error for $\delta$ iterations is $(\pi^*)^\delta$ and it is lower than $2^{-\lambda}$ if $\delta\ge\frac{-\lambda}{\log_2\pi^*}$.
+The soundness error for one iteration cannot exceed $\rho^*=\frac{sk+\alpha^*-1}{2sk}$ where $\alpha^*$ is the largest integer such that $\varepsilon(\alpha^*)\le2^{-\lambda}$.
+The soundness error for $\delta$ iterations is $(\rho^*)^\delta$ and it is lower than $2^{-\lambda}$ if $\delta\ge\frac{-\lambda}{\log_2\rho^*}$.